jeremiahsnapp/dev-lxc/README.md

 7. Build process closely follows online installation documentation
 8. Snapshots - Snapshots are created during the cluster's build process which makes rebuilding a cluster very fast.
+9. mixlib-install library is used to automatically manage a cache of product packages

 Its containers, standard init, networking and build process are designed to be similar to what you would build if you follow the online installation documentation so the end